hbctraining/spatial_nanocourse/lessons/visium_hd.md

 date: "February 26th, 2025"
 ---

-Contributors: Alex Bartlett, Meeta Mistry, and Will Gammerdinger
+Contributors: Alex Bartlett, Meeta Mistry and Will Gammerdinger

-Approximate time: 2 hours 45 minutes
+Approximate time: 2 hours and 45 minutes

 ## Learning Objectives

 **TODO: Revisit these when the materials are more complete**

 In this lesson, we will:
-- Describe the elements of the Seurat object that are unique to spatial technologies (Learning Objective 1)
+- Describe the elements of the Seurat object that are unique to spatial technologies
-- Visually inspect and compare spatial scRNA-seq data before and after filtering (Learning Objective 2)
+- Visually inspect and compare spatial scRNA-seq data before and after filtering
-- Interact with the spatial seurat object to superimpose cluster onto the image (Learning Objective 3)
+- Interact with the spatial Seurat object to superimpose clusters onto the image

 # NGS-based Spatial Transcriptomics Data Analysis